binford2k/binford2k.com/backyard.md

 title: Backyard Shenanigans
 ---

-As we careen headlong into our second winter of COVID-19, one thing's radically clear; _we need human contact to save our sanity_.
+As we careen headlong into our third winter of COVID-19, one thing's radically clear; _we need human contact to save our sanity_.
 We've built a little backyard oasis for the friends we're lucky enough to live by and we'd love if you'd come share it with us.
 Keep the weather in mind and dress appropriately.
 We do have